CorkSport Injector Puller

 HOW TO USE:

-1. Take off O-Rings that will be on the tip of the Injector where it goes into the Fuel Rail.
+1. Take off the O-Rings on the tip of the Injector where it goes into the Fuel Rail.
 Be sure to store those in a safe place.

 2. Slide the head of the tool into position as shown.

-3. You will then put tension on the tool pulling backwards.
+3. You will then put tension on the tool, pulling it backwards.

-4. Use your other hand to slide the hammer backwards until it hits the lock nut on the back.
+4. Use your other hand to slide the hammer backward until it hits the lock nut on the back.
 Repeat until the stubborn injector finally breaks free.

 Be sure to check out our full product video on YouTube and remember to subscribe!